Discretionary housing payments

 - if there is anyone else in the house that can help financially

-- if you have any loans or debts still to pay
+- if you have any outstanding loans or debts to pay

-- if you could rearrange your finances to improve the situation
+- if you could rearrange your finances to improve your situation

 Maximum payments and awards

-What you can do if you don't agree with our decision
+What to do if you don't agree with our decision

-The scheme is discretionary and there is no law giving the right to appeal.
-You may request a review if you disagree.
-It must be made in writing within one calendar month.
-It needs to include details of why you think that the decision should be revised.
+DHP is discretionary and there is no law giving you the right to appeal.
+You can request a review if you disagree with a decision.
+This must be made in writing within one calendar month and must include details of why you think that the decision should be revised.

-You can't ask for a review if the reason is because:
+You cannot ask for a review if the reason is because:

 - the DHP fund budget is used up.
 Funds are monitored and requests will be declined if the limit is reached.

-The request will be reviewed by a more senior officer who will tell you the outcome of the review in writing usually within one calendar month of the request being received.
+The request will be reviewed by a senior officer who will write to you with the outcome of the review, usually within one calendar month of your request.
+This decision is final and binding.